lauraboterob/WindTurbine_Noise_prediction/README.md

 ## Funding Sources
 This research received financial support from the European Commission through the H2020-MSCA-ITN-209 project zEPHYR (grant agreement No 860101).

+## Acknowledgments
+The author would like to thank to Ing.
+Ir.
+Andrea Bresciani for all the support in validating Amiet's code.
+We are also thankful with Ing.
+Ir.
+Oscar Mariño for providing the aerodynamic simulations for the wind turbine noise prediction of the test case and preparing the final version of the code.
+Futhermore, we would like to thank Ing.
+Ir.
+Fernanda L. dos Santos for all the support through the development of the code.

 ## References
 [1] Amiet, R., “Noise due to turbulent flow past a trailing edge,” Journal of Sound and Vibration, Vol. 47, No. 3, 1976, pp. 387–393. https://doi.org/10.1016/0022-460X(76)90948-2.